underscoreio/essential-scala-doodle-case-study/src/pages/animation/implementation.md

 This is the basic implementation pattern we will use for the rest of the methods.
 Before we implement the rest of the API let's get `observe` working.
 What are we going to do in `observe`?
 Our only concrete implementation is `Map`.
 In `Map` we want to transform the input using the function `f` and then push that output to all observers.
 We might (rightly) worry about the order in which we push the output, but for now we'll ignore that question---any order will do.

 <div class="solution">
 We can implement `observe` using structural recursion.
+At this point we're not worried about the order in which we update the observers, so I've chosen left-to-right traversal.
+Since each call to `observe` will recursively result in another update, this choice also gives us depth-first traversal of the graph.

 ```scala
 sealed trait Observer[A] {